 Students who intend to pay for their educational expenses with a student loan may defer payment of the portion of expenses to be covered by the loan until the loan is approved.
-Students should apply for their loans by the end of July for the fall semester and by the end of November for the spring semester to insure that loan funds will be available at the start of the semester.
+Students should apply for their loans by the end of July for the fall semester and by the end of November for the spring semester to

-To begin the loan process, borrowers must take the following steps: (1) Go to www.studentloans.gov and sign in using your Federal PIN number.(2) Complete Direct Loan Entrance Counseling.
+To begin the loan process, borrowers must take the following steps: (1) Go to www.studentloans.gov and sign in using your FSA ID.(2) Complete Direct Loan Entrance Counseling.
 This process is required by law before you can receive a loan.
 (3) Complete a Direct Loan Electronic Master Promissory Note (MPN).
 You will need reference information for two people you have known for at least three years (name, address, telephone number, relationship to you).
 The first reference should be a parent or legal guardian.
 This process must be completed in a single session.
 (The Marywood University Federal Direct Loan Code is G03296.)